seeba8/yet-another-pinboard-extension/README.md

     |   +-- webextension-polyfill
   ```
 ### Thanks
-Thanks to [lostsnow](https://github.com/lostsnow/pinboard-firefox) for the cool addon and for the bug motivating me to look into WebExtensions.
+* To [lostsnow](https://github.com/lostsnow/pinboard-firefox) for the cool addon and for the bug motivating me to look into WebExtensions.
+* To [weinshel](https://github.com/weinshel) for the [commit](https://github.com/seeba8/yet-another-pinboard-extension/commit/3a2c969389d40c357646d0ce97a4425a737c31c6) in his fork which I took the liberty of [bringing into my version](https://github.com/seeba8/yet-another-pinboard-extension/commit/d285bf935facea7a397bab503256e24f1a45c257)

 ### Changelog (incomplete)
 #### v1.2.1 - v1.2.5: